saeedalimi/chess-daily-trainer/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ---
-Created with ❤️ by Alimi
+Created with ❤️ by Saeed Alimi